-If you prefer annotated videos to wiki pages, there is one available for Linux users.
+If you prefer annotated videos to wiki pages, there is couple of videos available for Linux users.

 - 2G RAM with lots of available swap space.
 Additional RAM will significantly decrease build time.

 - For debug builds: at least 8 GB free disk space

 - For optimized builds: at least 1 GB free disk space (6 GB recommended)

 Build Tools and Dependencies